 Homeopathic medicine has been in use for over 200 years without a single microbe becoming resistant to it.
 Why?
-Because homeopathic medicines strengthen the person against the bacteria or virus making the person stronger and more resilient to recurring infections.
+Because homeopathic medicines aim to strengthen the person against the bacteria or virus; a stronger person being more resilient to recurring infection.

 It is estimated that there are over 350,000 qualified medical doctors prescribing Homeopathic medicine worldwide and 200,000,000 people using Homeopathic medicine.